MEDIA TRAINING TIPS FOR SPOKESPEOPLE

 During recording of Audio News Releases & Audio Bite Lines:

-- During the recording, you should find a comfortable, quiet place to sit or stand, whichever makes you most comfortable.
+- During the recording, you should find a comfortable, quiet place to sit or stand.
 Use normal body language like gestures and expressions just as you would if you were giving a presentation.
 This will give your soundbite a natural, conversational feel.

 - You must be on a land line phone during the recording, no cell phones or VoIP phones, to ensure the best quality broadcast audio reporters require.